Skip to content

 Caching Strategy

-HestiaStore uses a few focused caches to deliver read‑after‑write visibility and predictable read latency while keeping memory bounded.
-This page outlines each layer, how it is populated/evicted, and which configuration knobs control sizing.
+HestiaStore uses a few focused caches to deliver read-after-write visibility and predictable read latency while keeping memory bounded.
+This page outlines each layer, how it is populated or evicted, and which configuration knobs control sizing.

 For segment internals (delta, Bloom, sparse/scarce structures), use Segment Architecture.
 This page describes cache roles at the SegmentIndex integration level.